lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 of precompilation).

 Any number of values can be passed to and returned from Lua.
-Simple values of boolean, nil, number, and string all work.
+Simple values of boolean, nil, number, string, and light userdata all work.
+Most common object types work as well: table, function, full userdata, and cdata.
 Tables can be accessed as arrays, hashes, objects, and roles.
 Functions work as values, subs, and methods.
 Any Lua object may be called or indexed which supports it, even via metatable behaviors.
 Full userdata as well as LuaJIT cdata also works for metatable access or passing back in to another Lua call.
 See Values further down.

 Accessing referenced objects, table fields, and global variables can be done from Perl without calling Lua code.
 Named global tables can be used as roles.